Shelley Delahoussaye – Lafayette Animal Shelter and Care Center

 Shelley Delahoussaye on how to prepare adequately for your pet’s safety as a storm or hurricane approaches.

 Adopted animals are neutered, fully vaccinated and microchipped before you take them home.
 “It’s a great deal,” Shelley says, and “The animals receive about $600 worth of vet treatment before they go to their new home.”
 Adoption fees are $35 for dogs and $25 for cats.
 Seniors and military vets can adopt at no charge.
 Any pets who have been at the Animal Shelter over 30 days can be adopted for free and when the shelter gets full, adoption fees are waived.
 “We want them in good homes without financial barriers.”
-Thanks to BISSELL Pet Foundation and Cathy Bissell– all adoption fees are WAIVED until Oct, 2024.
+Thanks to BISSELL Pet Foundation and Cathy Bissell– all adoption fees are WAIVED until October 15, 2024.

 Shelley encourages owners who may be struggling with their pet’s behavior to take advantage of Good Pup, an app that teaches your how to effectively manage your pet.
 The Shelter partners with Good Pup and you can take advantage of the live video training for free.
 It is difficult for the Shelter’s staff to see animals returned when perhaps a bit of training and patience can make all the difference in a successful outcome.

 The Trap/Neuter/Release (“TNR”) program for community cats was an important key to reducing the kill rate for cats.
 Just a few short years ago the kill rate was 9% for cats; they were almost certain to be put down once they arrived at the facility.
 Kittens that came in without a mom almost always faced the “death sentence” according to Shelley.
 There was no foster program until recently and the community cat population was out of control.
-In 2017, Robert Benoit, who worked for Joel Robideaux, presented an Ordinance that allowed the TNR program.
+In 2017, Robert Benoit, who worked for Joel Robideaux, presented an Ordinance that authorized the TNR program.
 Today, the Shelter is seeing the results of this successful program and there are much fewer rescued kittens being brought to the facility.
 If you see a cat with a clipped ear, this is a universal sign that it has been neutered.

 Another fun initiative to place cats into useful settings is the “Cats Clocking In” program.
-An idea of former Mayor-President Robideaux, cats can be ‘hired’ and work to reduce pesky rodents in shops and barns.
+An idea of former Mayor-President Robideaux, cats can be ‘hired’ and they ‘work’ to reduce pesky rodents in shops and barns.
 These cats may not fit into your home, but they definitely earn their keep by providing pest control services!
 Sometimes just the smell of a cat will keep rodents away.
 Working cats will arrive neutered, vaccinated, and microchipped.
-They will need about two to three weeks in an enclosed space to get acclimated to their new environment and adjust to the new sounds and smells.
+They will need about two to three weeks in a safe, enclosed space to get acclimated to their new environment and adjust to the new sounds and smells.
 Employers must provide food, water, and future medical care.
-The Shelter staff recommends that you adopt cats in pairs as they stick together beautifully.
+The Shelter staff recommends that you adopt cats in pairs as they will stick together beautifully.

 A ‘No-Kill’ facility means that at least 90% of the animals are saved from euthanasia.
-Some animals must be put down; if the animal is suffering after being severely injured, extremely old, or has a condition that can’t be address, they will be a candidate for euthanasia.
-If a $15,000 surgery is required to attempt to save an animal, Shelley says that animal would be put down.
+Some animals must be put down; if the animal is suffering after being severely injured, extremely old, or has a condition that can’t be addressed, they will be a candidate for euthanasia.
+If a $15,000 surgery is required in an attempt to save an animal, Shelley says that animal would be put down.
 “We try so hard to avoid euthanasia.
 But I’d rather take care of 20 animals for that amount of money.
 We have to watch our funds.”
 Also, some animals with severe behavioral issues that are too aggressive to be suitable for adoption will be put down.
 Shelley says, “I wouldn’t put an aggressive animal in someone’s home.

 Volunteers enable the Lafayette Animal Shelter to provide the animals the love and attention they deserve.
 The Shelter is always in need of animal lovers who can volunteer their time bathing, grooming, walking, and socializing the animals.
 They need the help of volunteers at off-site events, photography, laundry, cleaning, and even some administrative duties.
-Volunteers must be 18 years and youth 12-15 years of age must have a parent volunteer with them.
+Volunteers must be 18 years and youth that are 12-15 years of age must have a parent volunteer with them.
 Volunteers 16-18 years of age can volunteer on their own with a parental consent.
 Contact LASCC@lafayettela.gov for more information.

 Shelley studied Animal Sciences at UL – Lafayette and had plans to become a veterinarian.
 But family responsibilities, namely a pregnancy, changed her plans.
 She worked at the New Iberia Research Center and as a vet tech before joining Lafayette Animal Shelter and Care Facility.
 She is married with four children and has four dogs, a cat and chickens.
 “Its a circus but I love it!”